gbdev/homebrewhub/README.md

 cd homebrewhub
 ```

-### 1. Prerequisites

-No matter if you choose the local setup or the docker one, you will need a couple of pre-requirements on the system:
+Now, no matter if you choose the local setup or the docker one, you will need a couple of pre-requirements on the system:

 - `pre-commit` <br>
   E.g. Install it from pip: